DavidVorick/CodeCommit/UserSpecification.md

 smaller modules that each have their own UserSpecification.
 All of the UserSpecification documents work together to define the project.

+## Initialization

+The code-commit binary supports an 'init' instruction `code-commit init` which will create all of the basic files needed to kick off a new code-commit project.
+Simple/basic versions of the following files will be created:

++ agent-config/
++ agent-config/logs/
++ agent-config/query.txt (empty file)
++ .gitignore (matching this repo's .gitignore)
++ build.sh (matching this repo's build.sh)
++ Cargo.toml
++ src/
++ src/main.rs
++ UserSpecification.md

+This command is non-agentic.
+If any of the files already exist, they will be left untouched.

 ## Supported Workflows

 The code-commit binary supports multiple workflows, each of which can be